 - Port Phillip Alliance for Sustainability (PASS) is a community group bringing together residents and groups concerned with climate change and Port Phillip responses.
 It focuses primarily on Council policy and action, but also addresses State and Commonwealth issues.
 Contact Jack Halliday, firstname.lastname@example.org.

 - Elwood Floods Action Group (Eflag) informs you about how the area experiences flooding, what you can do to prepare for and respond to future floods, and what you can expect from various government agencies and associated bodies in times of severe weather.

 - Extinction Rebellion Port Phillip (XR Port Phillip) is part of a global movement of creative civil disobedience in response to the climate and ecological emergency we are facing.
 They meet on Tuesday evenings at 6.00pm at the Post Hotel in Inkerman St, St Kilda.

-Their network continues to grow and now has 28 Beach Patrol groups around Port Phillip Bay from Bellarine around to Rye.
-Love Our Street, our neighbourhood version of Beach Patrol, is growing as well, with six groups now doing monthly beach cleans and several more groups in development.
-Since January 2018, just over 8,500 kg of rubbish has been removed in 3,961 volunteer hours, plus 16,888 bottles/cans are no longer polluting our environment.
+This network of beach clean-up groups continues to grow and now has Beach Patrol groups around Port Phillip Bay from Bellarine around to Rye.
+Love Our Street, the neighbourhood version of Beach Patrol, is growing as well, with groups now doing monthly cleans and several more groups in development.

 Earthcare St Kilda volunteers work on a number of marine and terrestrial projects aimed at protecting our local natural environment, as well as increasing the diversity and extent of indigenous flora and fauna.
 Key projects include research and providing visitor guides for the St Kilda Little Penguin colony; seagrass mapping, removing pest sea stars, and litter removal and revegetation of open space.